globalinfotek/linux-dev-practice/exercises/1-User_Mode/challenge_101/README.md

-# USER MODE CHALLENGE 001: Signal Handler
+# USER MODE CHALLENGE 01: Signal Handler

 ## Description

 Implement a signal handler that catches and ignores all possible signals.
-Write the signal handler so that it prints "Ignoring signal: X", where X is the signum, to stderr when invoked.
+Write the signal handler so that it prints "Ignoring signal" to stderr when invoked.

 ## Details